Exercitation ullamco laboris nis aliquip sed conseqrure dolorn repreh deris ptate velit ecepteur duis.

 Fee-based financial planners get paid directly by clients also, but can receive additional compensation from product and investment commissions.

-Unlike fee-only advisors, conflicts of interest may arise for fee-based advisors.
+Unlike fee-only financial planners , conflicts of interest may arise for fee-based advisors.
 This is because commissions create an incentive for advisors to recommend products that will earn them money, even if they are not the best for their client.
 However, fee-based advisors are required to follow the “suitability rule”, meaning the products that they recommend to their clients have to suit their needs.

 We have listed several possible outlets to find a trusted advisor:

-Then, you can schedule meetings with advisors to briefly discuss your situation and get a better feel of what they will be like to work with.
+Then, you can schedule meetings with this short list of advisors to briefly discuss your situation and get a better feel of what they will be like to work with.
 Finally, once you narrow it down to the one financial planner you want, it is safe to sign a contract and begin working with them!

 |cookielawinfo-checbox-analytics||11 months||This cookie is set by GDPR Cookie Consent plugin.
 The cookie is used to store the user consent for the cookies in the category "Analytics".|